confusedDip/CLEARS/README.md

-# Collaboration-aware Authorization of Resource Sharing
+# CLEARS: Collaboration-aware Authorization of Resource Sharing

 In this work, we propose and implement a novel Collaboration-aware Access Control framework, which integrates project-specific collaborations and selective resource sharing to aid administrators in uniformly managing shared privileges within collaborative contexts, streamlining access decision-making while upholding the principle of least privilege to prevent unauthorized access in Research Computing environments.